The Ultimate Guide To Airtable Forms

 How do I make an Airtable form timestamp?

-Airtable makes this really easy for us, no fancy automations needed.
-Airtable captures the datetime that the record was created, so you can just add a formula field to your table that captures the submissions with the method:
+Airtable captures the datetime that the record was created, so you can just add a Created Time field to your table.